ahsanrazatalpur/ahsanrazatalpur/README.md

 <h2 align="left">Hi 👋!
-My name is Ahsan Raza Talpue and I'm a third year Computer Science Student, from laar campus Badin ,University Of Sindh Jamshoro</h2>
+My name is Ahsan Raza Talpur and I'm a third year student of computer science, from Badin</h2>

 ###